Cosmological implications of Bumblebee theory on an FLRW background: Bumblebee Action

 \section{Bumblebee Action}

-{The most general and simplest action considering a single bumblebee field $B_{\mu}$ coupled to gravity is given by \cite{Bluhm:2007bd}
+{The most general and simplest action considering a single Bumblebee field $B_{\mu}$ coupled to gravity is given by \cite{Bluhm:2007bd}

-where (from left to right) one has the pure gravitational lagrangian density (commonly the Einstein-Hilbert term with/without cosmological constant), the gravity-bumblebee coupling, the Lorentz violating lagrangian density and the matter lagrangian density.
-Specifically, the bumblebee lagrangian density considering only quadratic terms in $B_{\mu}$ and involving at most no more than two derivatives is
+where (from left to right) one has the pure gravitational Lagrangian density (commonly the Einstein-Hilbert term with/without cosmological constant), the gravity-Bumblebee coupling, the Lorentz violating Lagrangian density, and the matter Lagrangian density.
+Specifically, the Bumblebee Lagrangian density considers only quadratic terms in $B_{\mu}$ and involves at most no more than two derivatives is